mhasanit/MeToo_Insights/README.md

 # MeToo_Insights
-This is mini project shows and unlock some insights from #MeToo hashtag
+This is mini project shows and unlock some insights from #MeToo hashtag on Twitter.